 Jira Import

-Import projects, issues, comments, attachments, and worklogs from a Jira Cloud or Data Center instance into Windshift.
+Import projects, issues, comments, attachments, and worklogs from a Jira Cloud or Data Center instance into Windshift, along with boards, sprints, custom fields, and Insight/Assets.
 The Jira import wizard needs an API token; this guide walks through creating one with the right scopes and connecting it to Windshift.

 Prerequisites